Nadine Gogolla

-Nadine Gogolla is a Research Group Leader at the Max Planck Institute of Neurobiology in Martinsried, Germany as well as an Associate Faculty of the Graduate School for Systemic Neuroscience.
+Nadine Gogolla is Director at the Max Planck Institute of Psychiatry in Munich, Germany, leading the Department of Emotion Research.
+Previously (2014-2021) she has been Group Leader at the Max Planck Institute of Neurobiology, now Max Planck Institute for Biological Intelligence.
+She is also an Associate Faculty of the Graduate School for Systemic Neuroscience.
 Gogolla investigates the neural circuits underlying emotion to understand how the brain integrates external cues, feeling states, and emotions to make calculated behavioral decisions.
 Gogolla is known for her discovery using machine learning and two-photon microscopy to classify mouse facial expressions into emotion-like categories and correlate these facial expressions with neural activity in the insular cortex.

 Early life and education

-Gogolla conducted her undergraduate studies in human biology at the University of Marburg in Germany.
+Gogolla conducted her undergraduate studies in human biology at Marburg University in Germany.
 Right after finishing her undergraduate degree in 2002, Gogolla completed her M.S. at Inserm U546 in Paris, France under the mentorship of Roland Liblau studying neuroimmune interactions in disease models.
 Later in 2002, Gogolla began her graduate studies in neurobiology at Friedrich Miescher Institute of Biomedical Research affiliated with the University of Basel in Basel, Switzerland.
 Under the mentorship of Pico Caroni, Gogolla explored the regulatory mechanisms governing structural plasticity in the brain.

 During her PhD, Gogolla published several first author papers in the journal Nature Protocols.
 In early 2006, Gogolla published her first paper in Nature Protocols outlining an innovative method to prepare organotypic hippocampal slice cultures for long-term live imaging up to 6 months in vitro.
 Shortly after, Gogolla published another Nature Protocols paper outlining a novel method for long-term imaging of neural circuits in organotypic hippocampal slice cultures.
 Gogolla's third first author Nature Protocols paper was published in 2006 as well outlining a staining protocol for organotypic hippocampal slice cultures.
 Using these methods, Gogolla was able to graduate summa cum laude the following year in 2007.
 Gogolla's dissertation was titled "Experience-dependent structural rearrangements of synaptic connectivity in the adult central nervous system".
 Her dissertation work highlighted the molecular mechanisms underlying experience dependent plasticity in the mossy fiber pathway of the hippocampus and she explored how age and lifestyle effect these mechanisms in vitro.
 Before finishing her PhD, Gogolla co-first authored a paper in Neuron describing axonal plasticity mechanisms and the role of axonal plasticity in persistently modifying local circuit structure throughout the lifespan.